volodymyrhudyma/blog/content/blog/my-way-of-looking-for-the-perfect-react-architecture.md

 ## CSS-in-JS

-A few months later, after we were tired of maintaining a bunch of CSS code with global styles that were constantly overlapping, long selectors with strange names and lots of dead code, we decided to try a new CSS-in JS approach that would eliminate these problems.
+A few months later, after we (me and the team) got tired of maintaining a bunch of CSS code with global styles that were constantly overlapping, long selectors with strange names and lots of dead code, we decided to try a new CSS-in JS approach that would eliminate these problems.

 Therefore a new library called `styled-components` was installed.